-Description: The existing system for the overall facility is a gas fired heating hot water system, installed in 1991, and is in good condition.
+Description: The existing system for the overall facility is a gas fired heating hot water system, installed in 1991, and is in fair condition.
 The heating and chilled water system in the overall facility is a 4-pipe system, with a capacity for simultaneous heating and cooling operation, which is compliant with the OSDM requirements for basic system type.
-The 2 gas fired boilers, manufactured by RBI, were installed in 1991 and are in good condition.
-Heating water is distributed to terminal units consisting of cabinet heaters, unit heaters, and air handlers.
+The 2 gas fired boilers, manufactured by RBI, were installed in 1991 and are in fair condition.
+Heating water is distributed to terminal units consisting of air handlers.
 The terminal equipment was installed in 1991 and is in fair condition.
-The system does comply with the 15 CFM per person fresh air requirements of the Ohio Building Code mechanical code and Ohio School Design Manual.
-The DDC type system temperature controls were installed in 1999 and are in fair condition.
+Heating water is distributed to terminal units consisting of air handlers.
+The terminal equipment was installed in 1991 and is in fair condition.
+He system does comply with the 15 CFM per person fresh air requirements of the Ohio Building Code mechanical code and Ohio School Design Manual.
+The DDC type system temperature controls were installed in 1999 and are in good condition.
 The system does feature individual temperature controls in all spaces required by the OSDM.
 The overall system does not feature any central energy recovery systems.
-The facility is not equipped with louvered interior doors to facilitate Corridor utilization as return air plenums.
+The facility is not equipped with louvered interior doors.
 The existing system is ducted, though lack of need for HVAC system replacement at this time negates any need to evaluate the potential integration of existing ductwork into a new system.
-The overall heating system is evaluated as being in safe and efficient working order, and long term life expectancy of the existing system is anticipated.
+The overall heating system is evaluated as being in safe and efficient working order, and long term life expectancy of the existing system is not anticipated.
 The structure is equipped with central air conditioning.
 The site does not contain underground fuel tanks.